minidogg/Bopl-Networker/packets.md

 ## Packet sizes
-- 105 - Allows owner to force start game even if not everyone is in.
+- 105 - Game start packet
+  - Sent by the host to start the game.
+  - Syncs all of the teams, abilities, and colors (the reason why it's so big)
 - 1 - Game lobby packet handler
   - Asking the host client to start the game
   - Something called ready up reject